polSupport/JKC/README.md

 ## Building the project

-make sure to install all the necessary packages before running `ng build`.
+Make sure to install all the necessary packages before running `ng build`.

 ## Development server